I have perused the most popular dating books for women available.

 That way, you learn what truly works.

-Dating Power Dynamics does not sugar coat things, and provides you with real tools and strategies to become a more effective dater.
+Dating Power Dynamics does not sugar coat things to pander to the readers.
+But it provides you with real tools and strategies to become a more effective dater.

-Whether you want more sex or a relationship, you will learn the best ways out to get them.
+Whether you want more sex or a relationship, you will learn the best strategies to get them.

 Good Dating Books for Women